ibmresilient/resilient-community-apps/fn_jira/README.md

 * Added support for sending SOAR task notes to Jira -- see updated example workflow
 * Added support for images in notes synchronizing to Jira
 * Added config `jira_task_references` for custom datatables
+* Added option in example rule to set Jira project ID as activity field

 ### v2.0.0
 * Added App Host support